DiscoPorridge/100DaysOfCode/README.md

-# Welcome to my #100DaysOfCode Repo
+# Welcome to my #100DaysOfCode Journey

-Hi!
+Hi!  👋

 This repo is tracking the progress of my **#100DaysOfCode** progress while learning Python.